nmaniar9/logistics-exploratory-project/README.md

 # logistics-exploratory-project
 Exploration of logistics company dataset with SQL and Python as a final project for Statisitical Data Management

-Disclaimer:
-I no longer have access to the compnay database, I just hope to demonstrate skills learnend in the process.

 SUMMARY:
 Using a real trucking company's database I explore which variables contribute most to the cost of goods sold (COGS).
 Also created a train and test data set to implement a small logisitic regression model predicting the COGS.
 Accuracy of the model was 67%